The Injinji Outdoor Midweight Crew NuWool

 Wicking and Breathability

-for preventing blisters and allows your feet to spread, we found our toes were more sweaty than the traditional contenders.
-As a result, it did not score the highest for breathability and wicking.
+for preventing blisters, we found it to be more sweaty between our toes than the traditional contenders.
+As a result, it did not score the highest for breathability and wicking (only eight out of ten).
 If you want something that wicks and breathes from all around, check out the Darn Tough Light Hiker Micro Crew

 The breathable panels around the foot allow for good air flow.
 However, we felt our toes getting a little clammy after prolonged exercise.